marcoonroad/marcoonroad.github.io/_posts/2016-10-15-Kinds-of-Delegation.md

 refs: [ delegation-as-sharing, programs-without-classes ]
 ---

-  In my first post, I want do discuss how interestingly delegation can be thought in terms of object structure.
+  In my first post, I want to discuss how interestingly delegation can be thought in terms of object structure.
 My major reference here is the paper _Delegation as a Sharing Relation: Characterization and Interpretation_ (made by _Daniel Bardou_).
 But, first and foremost, let's discuss what is intrinsic to all object structures.